 Born of impermanence, a truth etched by fleeting moments, this work salvages discarded photographic negatives to reinvent lives that were and could have been.
 A dialogue echoes of what once was.
 Layered imagery explores temporal fluidity and spectral presence, resonating with its deep philosophical underpinnings.

 Like T.S.
-Eliot, the work's reflection on a landscape imprinted in the present, OF SOME PAST, LAPSED.
+Eliot, the work's reflection on a landscape imprinted in the present, of some past lapsed.

 "I am here Or there, or elsewhere.
 In my beginning."